nengo/nengo-fpga/docs/api.rst

 Setting Parameters
 ==================

-Many of the Nengo ensemble parameters are ommitted from the `FpgaPesEnsembleNetwork` constructor, but all of these ensemble parameters can easily be changed once an ensemble is created:
+Many of the Nengo ensemble parameters are omitted from the ``FpgaPesEnsembleNetwork`` constructor, but all of these ensemble parameters can easily be changed once an ensemble is created: